Skip Navigation

 Waste Management and Recycling

-The waste we generate is one of our Company’s most material impacts, and we work hard to manage and reduce our waste footprint.
+The waste we generate is one of our Company’s most meaningful impacts, and we work hard to manage and reduce our waste footprint.

-We have waste diversion programs in our Stores, Distribution Centers, and Corporate and Buying Offices, and we encourage our Associates to participate in practices that increase our recycling, reduce waste, and decrease our use of natural resources.
+Our efforts include waste diversion programs in our Stores, Distribution Centers, and Corporate and Buying Offices.
+We encourage our Associates to participate in practices that increase our recycling, reduce waste, and decrease our use of natural resources.

-Much of the operational waste we produce at our Stores and Distribution Centers is from the packaging in which our merchandise is shipped.
-Because of our off-price business model, a lot of our merchandise is produced to other retailers’ specifications.
-We often do not have control over the types of packaging on our products, so we focus on developing and executing programs to reuse and recycle the packaging we receive.
+Much of the operational waste produced at our Stores and Distribution Centers is from the packaging in which our merchandise is shipped.
+Due to our off-price business model, much of our merchandise is produced to other retailers’ specifications.
+Because we often do not have control over the types of packaging on our products, we focus on developing and executing programs to reuse and recycle the packaging we receive.

 Waste Diversion from Landfill